dmbrownlee/demo/networkplus/labfiles/lab15-2/README.md

-Awesome, hopefully you made it through, but if you have any questions or feel that anything is unclear please reach out to wellsjacob@ or wells0790@gmail.com and I will do my best to assist
+Awesome, hopefully you made it through, but if you have any questions or feel that anything is unclear please reach out to wellsjacob@ or wells0790@ and I will do my best to assist

 								END

-##good lab3 idea, generating an additonal network interface, activating it and having a router managed two seperate LANS
-##configure external web to work with internal network